 - Do not make a big fuss about leaving the house.
 Avoid excessive goodbyes and greetings.

 - Leave something to your pet that belongs to you and has your scent.
 This may be a used shirt or any article of clothing that you recently used.
+Only give this to your pet if you are positive that he will not ingest it.

 For severe cases of separation anxiety, it is best to bring your pet to a trusted dog trainer.
 For a customized training plan designed for your pet’s specific condition, go to Positive Paws Pet Training, a company that offers pet training services in the St. Louis and St. Charles area.